Cobham, Kent

 Cobham (/ˈkɒbəm/) is a village and civil parish in the borough of Gravesham in Kent, England.
 The village is located 6 miles south-east of Gravesend, and just south of Watling Street, the Roman road from Dover to London.
-The parish, which includes the hamlet of Sole Street, covers an area of 1,240 ha and had a population of 1,469 at the 2011 census, increasing from 1,328 at the 2001 census.
+The parish, which includes the hamlets of Sole Street and Ifield, covers an area of 1,240 ha and had a population of 1,469 at the 2011 census, increasing from 1,328 at the 2001 census.

 Since 1970 the village has been in a conservation area which aims to preserve the historic character and appearance of the area.

 Cobham is twinned with Baturyn in northern Ukraine.
 The twinning agreement was signed in a virtual ceremony on 11 March 2025.

 History

 Cobham parish has had several manors; one of which, Henhurst, was mentioned in the Domesday Book of 1086, and in the Textus Roffensis as being part of the Rochester Bridge charter of c.975, so there has been a settlement in the parish since at least the 10th century.
 The largest and most notable of the manors is Cobham Hall, which mainly consisted of the manor house, Cobham Hall, and the private park or demesne attached to the house; there is no record of any manorial courts being held before the 16th century, and the lands under rent to the lord of the manor were not significant so at least one court was shared with the other manors within the parish.
 The parish of Cobham was originally within the ancient hundred of Shamwell.
 In 1132, Henry I gave Cobham church, which was then an annex of the church at Shorne, to Bermondsey Priory (later to become Bermondsey Abbey).

 The Cobham family was established here before the reign of King John (who reigned from 1199).

 The lords of the manor of Cobham were Hereditary High Stewards of nearby Gravesend; in 1692 the custom was stopped that Gravesend paid to the lords of Cobham a yearly sum (a pontage) for the use of the landing stage on the River Thames.